Cyprus Investment Program

 •High Level of professional services with low cost.

 •Access to both EU and Domestic grant schemes.

 •Perfect location for conferences and other business events.

 Requirements and Qualifications to be met by the Main Applicant:

 On the 13th February 2019, the Council of Ministers proceeded with further changes to the Cyprus Economic Citizenship Program (CIP) in order to encourage investments in additional economic sectors and enhance due diligence procedures.
-The changes, most of them having effect as of the 15th May 2019, are:
+The changes,having effect as of the 15th May 2019, are: